zelkaziom/tindermate/README.md

 You also need to have an OpenAI API key in order to call the GPT3 text completion AI language model.
 You can get one by signing up for an account on the [OpenAI website](https://openai.com/) and then creating a new API key.
 Depending on your country, you might need to provide your credit card in order to create an API key, although it is possible that you can get some free credits from OpenAI when you sign up for an account.
-This process should be pretty straightforward, if you need more information on how to get an API key, you can follow for example
+This whole process should be pretty straightforward.
-[this tutorial](https://elephas.app/blog/how-to-create-openai-api-keys-cl5c4f21d281431po7k8fgyol0).
+If you need more information on how to get an API key, you can follow for example [this tutorial](https://elephas.app/blog/how-to-create-openai-api-keys-cl5c4f21d281431po7k8fgyol0).

-I advise you to set up a usage limit in your [OpenAI profile configuration](https://platform.openai.com/account/billing/limits), so you have control over your spending.
+I advise you to **set up a usage limit** in your [OpenAI profile configuration](https://platform.openai.com/account/billing/limits), so you have control over your spending.
 However, you should not worry about paying too much for the API calls, however, since the OpenAI pricing model is fairly generous.
-For instance, I only spent 1.5$ during the entire initial development of this project, making hundreds of API requests to the GPT3 model.
+For instance, I only spent 1$ during the entire initial development of this project, making hundreds of API requests to the GPT3 model.

-> Always make sure to check out the [OpenAI pricing page](https://openai.com/api/pricing/) to make sure you know what you are spending on your API calls.
+> Always make sure to check out the [OpenAI pricing page](https://openai.com/api/pricing/) so that you know what you are spending on your API calls.

 ---

 Once you have both your Tinder auth token and your OpenAI API key, you can start using the application.
-On the first run, the application will prompt you to enter your Tinder auth token and your OpenAI API key.
+On the first run, the application will prompt you to enter your both tokens.
 You can also enter these credentials manually by creating an empty `.env` file in the application root directory and manually adding the keys there.
 See the `.env.example` file for an example of how the `.env` file should look like.